Kingsley Boateng

-Kingsley Boateng (born 7 April 1994) is a Ghanaian-born Italian professional footballer who plays as a winger.
+Kingsley Boateng (born 7 April 1994) is a professional footballer who plays as a winger.
+Born in Ghana, he has represented Italy at youth level.

 Club career

 Boateng began his professional football career with Milan in 2013, and in the 2013–14 season Boateng was loaned to Catania in Serie A and he made his professional debut for the club in Serie A in a 0–0 draw against Parma at Stadio Angelo Massimino on 22 September 2013.

 On 3 July 2014, it was announced that Boateng had signed a three-year deal with Dutch side NAC Breda of the Eredivisie.
 He signed on a free transfer from Milan.

 On 13 January 2015, Boateng was sold to Serie B side Bari.